'There's been a change in Keaton's behaviour. I think that's come from him being in nature'

 John and Keaton, Fingle Woods

 Experiencing anxiety Keaton struggled at school.
 His move to an independent school, run by John, has transformed his life.
 John encourages his pupils to get outside and be amongst nature.
-Exploring the local wood has brought Keaton a sense of clam and has had a transformative impact on his behaviour.
+Exploring the local wood has brought Keaton a sense of calm and has had a transformative impact on his behaviour.

 Trouble at school